Libera-Chat/libera-chat.github.io/bylaws.md

    organisation.

-2. If, at the time of a Monthly General Meeting, there are fewer than four members on the Complaints Rota, the meeting should attempt to appoint more members until there are at least four such members.
+2. If, at the time of a Monthly General Meeting, there are fewer than four members on the Complaints Rota, the meeting shall attempt to appoint more members until there are at least four such members.

 3. On receiving a complaint, the Complaints Rota shall select two of its